Four-letter bird codes (FLBCs)

 Some specific problems with the BBL codes relate to their primary purpose for banding.
 For some species, no official code is provided.
 For example, the BBL does not oversee banding of gallinaceous birds, so it provides no code for them.
 Also, they tend to retain established codes rather than update them as nomenclature changes.
 For example, they retain CAGO for Canada Goose even though Cackling Goose is now recognized as a species.
 And sometimes they provide only specific codes for recognizable forms rather than an over-all code for a species.
 For example, they have several codes for various forms of Snow Goose, but SNGO is not an official code for the species.
 The codes from the IBP address these problems.

 As you can see, there are many reasons not to use these codes.
 The foremost reason is that they are a barrier to communication with people who do not know the codes.
 Another reason is that you are likely to make mistakes, and years later when you refer back to your notes you may find yourself unsure which species you actually meant.
 Nevertheless, you can't stop people from using the codes so it's best to try to learn them.
-I suggest that the most appropriate use of the codes is for quick taking of field notes that you will transcribe before you forget what you meant.
+I suggest that the most appropriate use of the codes is for quick taking of field notes that you will transcribe before you forget what you meant (and will not use to communicate with others).
 If you are already a user of the codes, I predict that if you study the table carefully, you will discover at least a couple of species for which you've been using the wrong codes.

 The table below lists a suggested code for each species that might be recorded in the Carolinas.
 This code is either the BBL code; or if none is provided, the IBP code.
 If the code is an ad hoc code rather than one that comes from application of the basic rules, there is an asterisk in the Exception column.
 If the IBP ad hoc code differs from the one from BBL, it is listed in the Alt. code column.
 For ad hoc codes, the reason that the basic code cannot be used is explained in the Conflict with column.
 The code for the conflicting species is also given there.